jamesmfriedman/ngen/README.md

 ```

 ## How it works
-Ngen takes a generator spec (a directory) and copies all of its contents to the appropriate locations in your project.
-The files and file names are processed by Ngen with a configuration object containing templated variables and names.
+nGen takes a generator spec (a directory) and copies all of its contents to the appropriate locations in your project.
+The files and file names are processed by nGen with a configuration object containing templated variables and names.
 Example Spec and example [name].js file:
 ```
 // example spec
 +-- directive